 - Mars Hill does not dispense medications of kind, including creams, ointments or lotions.
 If your child needs access to an EpiPen, contact one of the MHK Pastors to submit a permission form.

-First, ensure the child in question is safe and calm.
+First, we will ensure the child in question is safe and calm.
 Then, the Shepherd will inform the Room Leader [state the issue and persons involved].
 The resulting series of actions/consequences will be as follows:

 Room Leader will ensure calm communication with the child, reiterating the need for the child to comply with appropriate MHK classroom expectations.
 A firm statement of disapproval for inappropriate behavior will be given.
 An appropriate behavior will be stated and a potential consequence will be shared [refer to Time Out].
 Room Leader will allow the child an opportunity for self-correction.
 Room Leader will restate the rules to the student while using positive reinforcement and affirmation.